DJ LeMahieu Preview, Player Props: Yankees vs. Tigers

 DJ LeMahieu At The Plate

-- LeMahieu will look to extend his five-game hitting streak.
-He's batting .421 with four homers during his last games.

-- In 68.5% of his 108 games this season, LeMahieu has picked up at least one hit.
-He's also had 19 multi-hit games.

-- He has gone deep in 10.2% of his games this year, and 2.8% of his chances at the plate.
+- In 10.1% of his games this year, he has gone deep, and 2.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.